vu-ctg/ukb_rap_workflows/common_tasks/extract_GP_and_SQL_phenotypes.md

 After the environment initializes, adapt the example Python code below to extract the desired data from the desired database.

 <i>N.B.
-All data fields can be accessed using SQL commands in this way, but most are easier to access using dx extract_dataset or Table Exporter.</i>
+All data fields can be accessed using SQL commands in this way, but small sets are easier to access using the Table Exporter.</i>

 ```
 #setup